shicks/ahep/site/modules/1814-long-may-she-wave/index.md

 the size of Fort McHenry’s flag and why the Pickersgill family needed so many people and so much room to make it.

-For even more fun, we measured out the flag in our backyard, and that is worth doing if you have the space!
+For even more fun, we measured out the flag (30' x 42'!) in our backyard, and that is worth doing if you have the space!
 It is a good chance to practice using a measuring tape and rope.
 We put stakes in the corners and wrapped rope around them to see the full picture.
 We were all